vEnhance/web.evanchen.cc/input/geombook.md

 2. The [Automatically Generated EGMO Solutions Treasury][agest] contains updated solutions to a significant number of the sourced problems.
-   (However, the solutions were compiled by problem, so they don't necessarily "match" the chapter the problem appears in.)
+   (However, I compiled the solutions by problem, so they don't necessarily "match" the chapter the problem appears in.)

 3. There is a [user-created forum][userforum]